dmoore247/databricks-proxy/README.md

 # databricks-proxy
+With Informatca BDM and other older databricks compatible tools, those tools don't always keep up with API changes and enhancement.
+This cluster proxy will help take cluster API requests, modify them, then forward them to the `DATABRICKS_HOST` api endpoint.

-cluster_proxy.py uses Flask to create a simple localhost only cluster api endpoint.
+cluster_proxy.py is a simple Flask app to create a simple localhost only cluster api proxy endpoint.
-Use this proxy to modify requests being made to DATABRICKS_HOST api endpoint.
+Use this proxy to modify requests being made to `DATABRICKS_HOST` api endpoint.

 Documentation inside cluster_proxy.py